Accelerating model evaluations in uncertainty propagation on tensor grids using computational graph transformations: Methodology

 In the UQ context, when we evaluate the computational model on full-grid quadrature points, we are forming a tensor product grid from the quadrature points in each uncertain input dimension.
 If we use $k$ quadrature points in each dimension, we end up having $k^d$ number of input points for $d$ uncertain inputs.
 For each dimension, these $k$ quadrature points are determined based on the probability distribution of that uncertain input.
 When we view the target model monolithically, the output is dependent on all of the $d$ uncertain inputs.
 In the $d$-dimensional uncertain input space, we have a total of $k^d$ quadrature points, and it is required for us to evaluate the model output on all $k^d$ input points to gather all of the necessary information to determine the effect of the uncertain inputs on the model output for UQ purpose.
 However, when we view it as a computational graph and consider the output of each operation in the graph, not all of the operations' outputs are dependent on $d$ uncertain inputs.
 For an output dependent on $d^{\prime}$ uncertain inputs with $d^{\prime} < d$, in its uncertain input space, there are only $k^{d^{\prime}}$ number of quadrature points, and accordingly this output only needs to be computed $k^{d^{\prime}}$ times to compute the necessary information for UQ purpose.
 Drawing from this rationale, we want to partition the model's computational graph into discrete sub-graphs.
 These sub-graphs are chosen such that the operations within each are dependent on the same uncertain inputs and thus need to be evaluated on the same quadrature points.
 We achieve this by generating the dependency information for each operation, which shows whether the operation is dependent on an uncertain input.
 The dependency information is stored as an \textit{influence matrix}, written as $D(\varphi_i, u_j)$, whose $(i,j)$th entry is 1 if the $i$th operation depends on the $j$th uncertain input and 0 otherwise.
 For example, the dependency information for the simple function in \eqref{eqn：sparse grid} is shown in Tab.\ref{tab: dep inf}.

 From the dependency information, the operations that have the same dependency information on all of the uncertain inputs can be grouped together to form a sub-computational graph to be evaluated on the same quadrature points.
 Each sub-computational graph should be evaluated the same number of times as the number of quadrature points in its uncertain input space.
 However, the output of one sub-graph may be the input of another sub-graph, since they have different uncertain input spaces, it is required to extend the uncertain input space of that output to match the uncertain input space of the second sub-graph's output.
 This requires us to perform a deliberate tensor-algebra operation.
-In the Python language, this can be easily achieved using Numpy's Einstein summation (Einsum) operation.
+Fortunately, we can use the Einstein summation (Einsum) operation to achieve that.
 The Einsum operation can be used for compactly performing summations involving indices that appear in multiple tensors/matrices.
 In this case, we can treat the output of the sub-graph as a tensor and use the Einsum operation to perform a summation on specific indices between the output tensor and a tensor of ones, in order to extend its uncertain input space to a desired higher-order input space.
 For example, consider an addition operation in the computational graph